stuckerj1/bff/refactor_plan.md

 How metrics are written (recommended models)
 - Recommended (Direct-write, simpler):
-  - Each action workspace is given write access to a shared `BenchmarkLakehouse.metrics` table (grant the single credential write access).
+  - Each action workspace is given write access to a shared `MetricsLakehouse.metrics` table (grant the single credential write access).
-  - Action notebooks append their run metrics directly to `BenchmarkLakehouse.metrics` (e.g., `spark.createDataFrame(...).write.mode('append').saveAsTable('BenchmarkLakehouse.metrics')`).
+  - Action notebooks append their run metrics directly to `MetricsLakehouse.metrics` (e.g., `spark.createDataFrame(...).write.mode('append').saveAsTable('MetricsLakehouse.metrics')`).
   - Controller reads this central table for visualization and/or archives periodic snapshots to ADLS.
   - Note: ensure the credential used by actions has permission to write to the metrics table.